EU Licensed4.8/5

 Cost considerations:

-Your prescriber can advise on local availability.
+Your prescriber can advise on what is available locally.

 Switching between formulations:

-5 mg weekly is generally appropriate.
+5 mg weekly is usually right.

 UK Availability and Prescribing Access